 During NVC, you may mention a different date than the date your marriage was solemnized.
 Do not make such mistakes as they could land you in trouble.
 Be consistent with your marriage date and follow the rules above if you have doubts about which date to mention.

 Incomplete Marriage is An Immigration Fraud

-Murthy Law explains that incomplete Indian religious marriage is considered an immigration fraud and you can be permanently banned from US.
+Murthy Law explains that incomplete Indian religious marriage is considered an immigration fraud and you can be permanently banned from the US.

-US embassy issues form 221g denial to H4 visa applicants too who try to take earlier H4 visa stamping appointment using the registered marriage certificate.
+US embassy issues form 221g denial to H4 visa applicants too who try to take an earlier H4 visa stamping appointment using the registered marriage certificate.